Peyton Sawyer: Overview

 Peyton Elizabeth is the only child of Larry and Anna Sawyer, she was adopted at birth; the true parentage and other family ties are not discovered until seasons 2, 3, 4, and 6.
 Peyton's second name in fact, was given to her by her adoptive parents in honor of her biological mother: Elizabeth "Ellie" Harp.

 Her biological father's name is Mick Wolf, and Peyton also has a biological half-brother by him, named: Derek Sommers.
 When Peyton is 8, her adoptive mother (at the time known to her as her birth mother), Anna Sawyer, dies by running a red light on her way to pick her up from school.
 She soon forges a powerful friendship with Brooke Davis, who comforts her over Anna's death, and they become best friends.

 As the show begins, Peyton's boyfriend is Nathan Scott.
 She soon breaks up with him and falls in love with Nathan's rival and half-brother, Lucas Scott.
-Peyton drives a 1963 Mercury Comet convertible, which becomes a major plot point as it is because of it that she meets and first speaks to Lucas.
+Peyton drives a 1963 Mercury Comet convertible, which becomes a major plot point as it is because of it that she first speaks to Lucas: from that moment, her car will become a central theme in their love story.